isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 move operations so if you accidentally do `swap(a, b)` where `a` and `b` refer to the same object, failing to handle self-move could be a serious and subtle error.
 At a minimum, a self-move should put the object into a valid but unspecified state which is the same guarantee provided by the standard library containers.
-It is not requred to leave the object unchanged.
+It is not required to leave the object unchanged.

 ##### Example